 Other stuff on the DCT AT?
 It looks great in black, white and red, the colours of Honda’s nearly Dakar winning CRF450R-based desert racer (right).
 The coppery-bronze crankcases (like the new Husky 701) add a nice touch, too.

 Riding back home I was reminded what a great all-round machine my Rally Raided CB500X is (left).
-Off-road ready for half the price with a used base bike, 10-15% lighter on the dirt, and probably more economical by the same amount too.
+Off-road ready for half the price with a used base bike, 10-15% lighter on the dirt, and more economical by the same amount too.
 The AT builds on the same great looks and performance – far outdoing what I recall of the original Africa Twin which I occasionally encountered in the Sahara.
-It was regarded as a heavy and juicy machine back then.
+It was regarded back then as a heavy and juicy machine.
 I also like the fact that Honda ignored engaging in the current 150-hp mania with the latest mega Advs from Ducati, KTM and BMW.
-Instead they’ve focussed hard on trying to create a full-sized machine with better gravel-road manners than most, even if the antics demonstrated in the video below require surnames like Marquez and Barreda.
+Instead, they’ve focussed hard on trying to create a full-sized machine with better gravel-road manners than most, even if the antics demonstrated in the video below require surnames like Marquez and Barreda.

 The transmission system’s complexity on the road can’t be any worse than a regular gearbox, except you have two clutches to share the load.
 All the electronic engine management – well we’re all getting accustomed to that aren’t we, and I’d sooner it came on a high-end Honda than some other marques.